-This New Year is considered the “New” New Year because it was first recognized after Russia made the switch from the Julian calendar (still recognized by the Orthodox Church) to the Gregorian calendar which is followed by the Western World.
-During the Soviet period, the New Year was celebrated in place of Christmas, though Christmas has been regaining importance as a holiday once again.
+This New Year is called the “new” New Year because it was first recognized after Russia made the switch from the Julian calendar (still recognized by the Orthodox Church) to the Gregorian calendar, which is followed by the Western world.
+During the Soviet period, the New Year was celebrated in place of Christmas; however, Christmas has been regaining importance as a holiday more recently.

-Russians have a second opportunity to celebrate the New Year, which falls on January 14th according to the old Orthodox calendar.
-This “Old New Year” (Старый Новый год) is spent with family and is generally quieter than the New Year celebrated on January 1st.
-Folk traditions, like the singing of carols and the telling of fortunes, may be observed during Russia's Old New Year, and a large meal will be served.
+Russians have a second opportunity to celebrate on January 14, the traditional (i.e. "old") New Year, according to the Orthodox calendar.
+This holiday (Старый Новый год) is usually spent with family and is generally quieter than the New Year celebrated on January 1.
+Folk traditions like singing carols and telling fortunes may be observed on January 14, and a large meal will be served.

 Where to Celebrate